When I'm preparing to make a big decision — on a new apartment, a different job, or a vacation destination — I usually do two things:

+Customers who answer the question with 9-10.
 As you might be able to infer from the names of these groups, promoters are enthusiastic, loyal customers who will tell their friends about your business and bring in new customers.

 To calculate Net Promoter Score, subtract the percentage of detractors (customers who wouldn't recommend you) from the percentage of promoters (customers who would recommend you).

-But if you surveyed your 100 customers and only 20% were detractors, your NPS score would jump up to 30 -- representing a 20% greater chance your customers will recommend you to a friend.
+Imagine you surveyed 100 customers.
+If 40% were detractors and only 50% were promoters, your NPS would be 10 (50% - 40% = 10).
+But if you surveyed your 100 customers and only 20% were detractors, your NPS score would jump up to 30 — representing a 20% greater chance your customers will recommend you to a friend.